Texas Sheet Cake

 - Garnish with whole walnuts, as desired.

-Chocolate Fudge Cake and Chocolate Nut Icing is a cake for chocolate lovers!
+Texas Sheet Cake is a cake for chocolate lovers!
 This is one of the few cake recipes I’ve ever made where you actually cook part of the ingredients on the stove top before baking the cake.